Ad-Chekk/Social_media_api/README.md

 # Social_media_api
-this is only the api version full tested with post, delete, create user, authenticate features of a social media app with mongoDB as the database and api testing done by Postman API
+this is only the api backend version full tested with post, delete, create user, authenticate features of a social media app with mongoDB as the database

+can be used by beginner level node.js Backend developers to understand basic logic